TritonDataCenter/rfd/rfd/0112/README.md

 for the next set of records to audit, each auditor marks the next set of records for itself (using a new field) and then fetches the records it just marked.
 This ensures that the auditors are working on disjoint records.
-This would allow large numbers of auditors to be applied to a shard
+This would allow large numbers of auditors to be applied to a shard.

 However, based on the work the auditor is doing, it's not expected that we will need more than one or two Node processes, even for large deployments.
 We propose creating two by default just to make sure the multi-auditor case is tested regularly.
-These instances would be configured to audit separate shards.
+These instances would be configured to audit disjoint shards.

 #### Auditor availability